donkirkby/donimoes/docs/rules.md

 * [All Fives](#all-fives) is a traditional dominoes game, where you score points by making the ends add up to a multiple of five.
 (2-4 players, double-six dominoes)
-* [Dominosa](#dominosa) is the classic domino puzzle by O.S.
-Adler where you have to fit the set of dominoes onto a grid of numbers.
-(1 player, paper and pencil)
+* [Classic Puzzles](#classic-puzzles) where you have to lay out dominoes in a given pattern to meet some goal, popularized by Henry Ernest Dudeney.
+Also includes Dominosa by O.S.
+Adler.
+(1 player, double-six dominoes, paper and pencil)
-* [Domino Runners](#domino-runners) is based on board games by Roland Siegers, where your runners run across a grid of dominoes, dropping checkers and trying to capture your opponent's checkers.
-(2 players, double-six dominoes, and checkers)
 * [Solutions](#solutions)

 # Puzzles